-Call for Applications for 2023-2024 Alexander N. Charters Adult Education Grants-In-Aid Program
+Call for Applications for 2024-25 Alexander N. Charters Adult Education Grants-in-Aid Program

 Alexander N. Charters (1916-2018) was an internationally recognized American expert in the field of adult and continuing education.
 Syracuse University Libraries has assembled historical documents and University records, including manuscript, print, visual and media materials related to adult education since 1949.
-This material is known collectively as the Alexander N. Charters Library for Educators of Adults, in recognition of Dr. Charters' efforts in promoting and expanding SCRC’s adult education holdings.
-Through the generosity of Dr. Charters, SCRC offers annual grants to one or more scholars or practitioners wishing to do research using SCRC’s adult education collections with the amount of the award dependent on the scope of the research outlined in the applicant’s proposal.
+This material is known collectively as the Alexander N. Charters Library for Educators of Adults, in recognition of Charters’ efforts to promote and expand SCRC’s adult education holdings.
+Through the generosity of Charters, SCRC offers annual grants to one or more scholars or practitioners wishing to do research using SCRC’s adult education collections with the amount of the award dependent on the scope of the research outlined in the applicant’s proposal.